tonym128/ttech/_posts/2019-12-15-making-a-badge.markdown

 Thankfully the game won out and I've put together a single player game which shows quite a bit of the capabilities of the hardware, as far as I could push it and how much you should be able to do with it.

-I also wanted this to be as accesible as possible, part of that was tooling and libraries used, and another part was making it as cross platform as possible.
+I also wanted this to be as accessible as possible, part of that was tooling and libraries used, and another part was making it as cross platform as possible.

 A big goal is to have people go away, strip this badges software back to the core and make it do some single thing much better than I did here.
 Whether it's fleshing out the BT GamePad functionality or rolling out a new single player game, making a mesh network multiplayer game with adhoc capabilities, those would all blow me away.

 Mostly I will go away happy if people see the possibilities of the hardware and maybe it ignites some passion in them to go and explore and learn like I did.

-After about 2 years of on and off upskilling for myself, I can highly reccomend anyone who is interested, give this a go, it's not untennable and unreachable.
+After about 2 years of on and off upskilling for myself, I can highly reco mend anyone who is interested, give this a go, it's not untenable and unreachable.
 You just have to go for it.

 ## Firmware
 The badge firmware started on a whim after talking to Mike ([Elastic Ninja](https://twitter.com/elasticninja)) about it on and off for a couple months, I had a firmware for similar hardware and it worked with a screen, I figured how hard could it be to port and write some custom code for.
 It turns out, relatively straight forwards to start, but in the end massively time consuming to finish :).

 ![](/images/2019/11/Badge.jpg)

 I had written the [ESP8266 Game On engine](https://www.hackster.io/tmamacos/building-your-own-game-console-esp8266-and-ssd1306-34f9e7) for the similarly named ESP8266 with a black and white SSD1306 screen.
-Since I had written it to run on Windows, Linux, Webbrowser and the hardware itself, I figured writing one more version of it, wouldn't be that hard.
-I got the inital version up (black and white) on the ESP32 in about a day.
+Since I had written it to run on Windows, Linux, Web browser and the hardware itself, I figured writing one more version of it, wouldn't be that hard.
+I got the initial version up (black and white) on the ESP32 in about a day.
 That was the bit that sucked me in completely, after that I was hooked.

 Changing the code base to colour, took a bit of hacking and working out and after that, for acceleration, I dropped the Web version and the Console Text versions as well as the ESP8266 version and opted for only SDL (A cross platform graphics library) for Windows and Linux, and the ESP32 hardware.